 "In a class by itself.
 A compelling saga that will make everyone feel part of the journey from concept to completion."—Arva Moore Parks, author of George Merrick, Son of the South Wind: Visionary Creator of Coral Gables

-"Navigates the political and practical realities of priorities among architects, acousticians, theater consultants, fund-raising specialists and local producers.
+"Navigates the political and practical realities of priorities among architects, acousticians, theater consultants, fund-raising specialists, and local producers.
 Reads like a well-crafted mystery with several twists and turns built into the plot."—Michael Blachly, senior advisor, Arts Consulting Group

 The vision for this building, which would become the most ambitious cultural arts complex since the Kennedy Center, began in an unlikely place and time.
 Miami in the 1970s was divided by social and ethnic tensions.
-The city held a growing population of immigrants from the Cuban revolution, a well-established African American community, Florida "crackers," and a continual influx of tourists and retirees.
+The city comprised a growing population of immigrants from the Cuban revolution, a well-established African American community, Florida "crackers," and a continual influx of tourists and retirees.
 Critics said a cultural center would never be possible in a place of such extreme diversity.

-Les Standiford is founding director of the Creative Writing program at Florida International University.
-He is the author of many novels and works of nonfiction, including Last Train to Paradise: Henry Flagler and the Spectacular Rise and Fall of the Railroad that Crossed an Ocean.
+Les Standiford is founding director of the Creative Writing Program at Florida International University.
+He is the author of many novels and works of nonfiction, including Last Train to Paradise: Henry Flagler and the Spectacular Rise and Fall of the Railroad That Crossed an Ocean.